AdaCore/learn/courses/advanced-spark/chapters/systems_programming.rst

 Can something be known of volatile variables?
 ---------------------------------------------------------------------

-- Variables with Async_Writers have no known value
+- Variables with :ada:`Async_Writers` have no known value

 - ... but they have a known type!

-    - type range, ex: 0 ..
-360
+    - type range, ex: :ada:`0 ..
+360`

-    - type predicate, ex: 0 ..
+    - type predicate, ex: :ada:`0 ..
 15 | 17 ..
 42 | 43 ..
-360
+360`

-- Variables without Async_Writers have a known value
+- Variables without :ada:`Async_Writers` have a known value

-- GNATprove also assumes all values are valid (X'Valid)
+- GNATprove also assumes all values are valid (:ada:`X'Valid`)

 .. code:: ada